 - Nurse Manager or Healthcare Manager– Responsible for a specific department or unit in a healthcare facility.
 Usually works directly with front-line staff and patients.
 They assist in implementing workflows and provide ongoing oversight.

-- Charge Nurse– This type of nurse supervises the nursing staff in a department or ward.
-While charge nurses tend to have hands-on roles, they also handle a number of managerial and administrative duties as well.
+- Charge Nurse– This type supervises the nursing staff in a department or ward.
+While charge nurses tend to have hands-on roles, they also handle several managerial and administrative duties.

 - Director of Nursing– Usually an upper-level executive position.
 Provides oversight to multiple care areas and sometimes an entire facility.
 Assists in using evidence-based practice to develop policies and workflows.